Projectile Motion Example - How fast when it hits the ground

 00:00

-• Professor Anderson introduces a projectile motion problem involving launching an object at an angle from the top of a building.
+• Professor Anderson introduces a projectile motion problem involving launching an object at an angle from a building.

-• Given parameters include VI (initial velocity) at 20 meters per second, theta (angle) at 30 degrees, and H (height) at 45 meters.
+• Given parameters include VI (initial velocity) at 20 meters per second, theta (angle) at 30 degrees, and starting height H at 45 meters.

-• The first question is the duration the object remains in the air, and the second question pertains to its final speed.
+• The first question is how long the object is in the air, and the second question is about its final speed.

-• By analyzing the kinematic equations, it is determined that the final speed can be calculated using the equation VF = square root of (VI squared + 2GH).
+• By analyzing kinematic equations, it is determined that the final speed can be calculated using VF = square root of VI squared plus 2GH.

-• The final speed is computed to be approximately 42.21 meters per second.
+• The final speed is calculated to be approximately 42.21 meters per second.

 Channel avatarChannel avatarChannel avatarChannel avatarChannel avatar